joshhjacobson/coSIF/README.md

 ## Getting the data

-All input datasets go into the directory `data/input`.
-These include both observational and auxiliary datasets.
+A compressed file containing the input datasets required for the analysis is archived here [TODO].
+This file can be downloaded and extracted into the directory `data/input`.
+These input datasets include both observational and auxiliary datasets, which we obtained as described below.

 ### Observational datasets: OCO-2 SIF and XCO2

 Both the SIF and XCO2 datasets are publicly available through NASA's GES DISC (Goddard Earth Sciences Data and Information Services Center).

 - The SIF Lite files (version 10r) are available [here](https://disc.gsfc.nasa.gov/datasets/OCO2_L2_Lite_SIF_10r/summary).
-The NetCDF files should be placed in the directory `data/input/OCO2_L2_Lite_SIF.10r`.
+A subset of these NetCDF files for February, April, July, and October 2021 should be located in the directory `data/input/OCO2_L2_Lite_SIF_10r`.
 - The XCO2 Lite files (version 10r) are available [here](https://disc.gsfc.nasa.gov/datasets/OCO2_L2_Lite_FP_10r/summary).
-The NetCDF files should be placed in the directory `data/input/OCO2_L2_Lite_FP.10r`.
+A subset of these NetCDF files for March, May, August, and November 2021 should be located in the directory `data/input/OCO2_L2_Lite_FP_10r`.

+NOTE: To reproduce the exploratory time series in Figure 1 (see below), you will need to retrieve all of the SIF and XCO2 version 10r Lite files.
+Organize the SIF and XCO2 parent directories as `data/eda/OCO2_L2_Lite_SIF_10r` and `data/eda/OCO2_L2_Lite_FP_10r`, respectively.

 ### Auxiliary datasets: MODIS LCC

 The Terra and Aqua combined Moderate Resolution Imaging Spectroradiometer (MODIS) Land Cover Climate Modeling Grid (CMG) (MCD12C1) Version 6.1 data product is publicly available on NASA's [Earthdata platform](https://lpdaac.usgs.gov/products/mcd12c1v061/).
-The product is available from 2001, but note that only 2021 is needed.
-The HDF file should be placed in the directory `data/input/MCD12C1v061`.
+The product is available from 2001, but note that only the file for 2021 is needed.
+The HDF file should be located in the directory `data/input/MCD12C1v061`.

 ## Running the framework

+In an initial exploratory data analysis (EDA) step, we create a bivariate time series (Figure 1) from monthly, gridded SIF and XCO2 data.
+This analysis is isolated in the directory `00_eda`.
+Note that all of the version 10r Lite files are needed for this step (see above).

-There are four main steps in our multivariate spatial-statistical-prediction framework, corresponding to the four numbered directories.
+There are four main steps in our multivariate spatial-statistical-prediction framework, corresponding to  four numbered directories.
 These are:

 1. `01_data_preparation`: Numbered files are to be run in order.
 Notebooks create the land-cover binary mask; collect and format all daily OCO-2 Lite files into a single NetCDF file for daily, spatially irregular SIF and a single NetCDF file for daily, spatially irregular XCO2; group SIF and XCO2 datasets by month and compute an average for each 0.05-degree CMG grid cell; an R script evaluates bisquare basis functions for all CMG grid cells; a final notebook combines gridded SIF, XCO2, and basis-function datasets into a single NetCDF file.
 2. `02_modeling`: For each of February, April, July, and October 2021, notebooks compute empirical (cross-) semivariograms from the gridded SIF and XCO2 data, and fit modeled (cross-) semivariograms.
 3. `03_prediction`: Scripts for producing the coSIF data product in a specified month.
 For example, if using cokriging, run
     ```
     conda activate cosif
+    cd 03_prediction
-    python 03_prediction/cokriging.py 202107
+    python cokriging.py 202107
     ```
     or, if using kriging, run
     ```
     conda activate cosif
+    cd 03_prediction
-    python 03_prediction/kriging.py 202102
+    python kriging.py 202102
     ```
     Note that these are long-running processes; it is advised that they be executed in a [screen session](https://linuxize.com/post/how-to-use-linux-screen/) to avoid issues with interruption.
 4. `04_validation`: For each of February, April, July, and October 2021, one notebook produces validation predictions for the Corn Belt validation block (b1) and one notebook produces validation predictions for the Cropland validation block (b2).
 Metrics and scores used to summarize the validation predictions are then collected in `collect_validation_results.ipynb`.